apache/incubator-heron/website/content/docs/operators/deployment/schedulers/nomad.md

 ## Configuring Heron settings

-Before installing Heron via Nomad, you'll need to configure some settings.
+Before running Heron via Nomad, you'll need to configure some settings.
 Once you've [installed Heron](../../../../getting-started), all of the configurations you'll need to modify will be in the `~/.heron/conf/nomad` diredctory.

 First, you'll need to use a topology uploader to deploy topology packages to nodes in your cluster.
 You can use one of the following uploaders: